Welcome to today's edition of the Rush 24-7 podcast.

 This is from their blog.

-Uh the author Mark Ambinder, I think that's how he pronounces it.
+The author Mark Ambinder, I think that's how he pronounces it.

-What's the Huckabee universe's take on why Rush Limbaugh doesn't like the man from Arkansas?
+What's the Huckabee Universe's take on why Rush Limbaugh doesn't like the man from Arkansas?

-And here's what the prominent Washington-based Huckabee ally said.
+I asked a prominent Washington-based Huckabee ally, and here's what the prominent Washington-based Huckabee ally said.

 Well, Limbaugh doesn't like Huckabee because Rush doesn't think for himself.